 2012 was a big year for the Orchestra, playing twice at the City Hall; for a children’s concert (in aid of the Children’s Hospital) and for the “Alight” festival, a variety concert showcasing many local amateur groups.
 The summer concert featured Beethoven’s Violin Concerto with soloist Robin Ireland, plus we did a play-through for fun of the Saint-Saens Organ symphony at St Mark’s church, Broomhill.

 In 2015 the orchestra organised and performed the winning entries to the Janet Altman Composing Competition, an event founded by former-member Janet Altman.
-In addition to this the orchestra has, over the last few years, premiered three new compositions.
+In addition to this the orchestra has, over the last few years, premiered a number of new compositions.
 Other special events include performing with an amateur rock group and our participation in an event to celebrate the refurbishment of the Crucible Theatre.

 The orchestra has continued over the years through the efforts of many people, including our conductors.
 Special thanks are due to Penny Kay, who was Honorary Treasurer prior to 1992; to Bernard Jones, Treasurer (and much else besides!) from 1992 to 2001; to Julia Robinson, Leader of the orchestra for more than a decade; Eric Charlesworth, who for many years acted as librarian, putter-out of chairs, and coffee-maker; and Sara and Stuart Green who contributed heavily to the running of the orchestra for a decade up to 2012.
 They brought the orchestra to a new level with Sara’s strong push on ticket sales and Stuart’s web design skills.
 To these people and many more the orchestra is extremely grateful.